 4. Academic rationale for support, answering such questions as: What is the strategic importance or added academic value of the collaboration for your home department and University?
 What are the anticipated shared outcomes and benefits for the collaboration?
 Anticipated means of sustaining the collaboration.
 What funding is available from other sources and what potential is there for future external investment?

 5. Head of College approval.
-Email confirmation of this support will suffice and can be downloaded with form or email separately.
+Email confirmation of this support will suffice and should be saved in PDF format and attached with the application.